MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 - **Assign user groups to workspace roles**: In the new workspaces, you can add multiple Active Directory security groups, distribution lists, or Microsoft 365 groups to these roles, for easier user management.
 - **Contact list**: In the new workspaces, you can specify who receives notification about workspace activity.
 - **Create template apps**: You can only create *template apps* in the new workspaces.
 Template apps are apps that you can distribute to customers outside of your organization.
 Those customers can then connect to their own data with your template app.
 Read more about [template apps](../connect-data/service-template-apps-overview.md).
+- **Share datasets**: To share a dataset outside a specific workspace, you need to save the report that contains the dataset to one of the new workspaces.
+You can't share datasets from classic workspaces.
-- **Organizational content packs**: You can create and consume organizational content packs from a classic workspace.
-You can't create or consume them from the new workspaces.
+- **Organizational content packs**: You create and consume organizational content packs in classic workspaces.
+You can't create or consume them in the new workspaces.
 Apps and template apps replace organizational content packs in the new workspaces.

 This article explains these features in more detail.

 > [!NOTE]
-> Power BI continues to list all Microsoft 365 Groups that you're a member of.
+> Power BI continues to list all Microsoft 365 groups that you're a member of.
 This avoids changing existing workflows.

 ### Features that work differently